Francisco-Rosa/FreeCAD-Movie/TUTORIAL.md

 Install the Render Workbench and the external rendering programs, indicating them in the FC preferences, and carry out all the necessary preparations.
 See instructions on the Render Workbench at:
 ![FreeCAD-Render](ttps://github.com/FreeCAD/FreeCAD-render); [Creating renderings](https://wiki.freecadweb.org/Manual:Creating_renderings); [Engine Install](https://github.com/FreeCAD/FreeCAD-render/blob/master/docs/EngineInstall.md).

-Prepare o(s) projeto(s) de render conforme as instruções nos sites mencionados.
-Configure, na janela de propriedades, que Open After Render seja False e os valores de Render Height e Width para as imagens finais de renderização.
-Para outros renderizadores além do POV-Ray, é necessário configurar o valor do Samples Per Pixel e recomendado ativar o Denoiser.
+Prepare the render project(s) as per the instructions on the mentioned websites.
+Configure, in the properties window, that Open After Render be False and the Render Height and Width values for the final rendering images.
+For renderers other than POV-Ray, it is necessary to configure the value of Samples Per Pixel and it is recommended to activate the Denoiser.

 Important: click on the render button to generate an image and verify that everything is installed and configured correctly.

-It is possible to use only the “camera” of the 3D view, but the purpose of the render one is to transfer the visual configurations to the render project (see information on the Render Workbench).
+It is possible to use only the “camera” of the 3D view, but the purpose of the render one is to transfer the visual configurations to the render project (see information of the Render Workbench).
 It's good to remember that the render camera will be moved and changed by one or more Movie Cameras.
 So if you are using other render cameras for isolated perspectives, don't use them in Movie Cameras, create an exclusive one for this function.

-The Movie Camera will adjust the 'Aspec Ratio' of the selected render camera to 1.77 (proportion of the resolution of 1920×1080, for example).
-But you can adjust it according to the proportion that you will use in the output images from the render projects.
+The Movie Camera will adjust, automatically, the 'Aspec Ratio' of the selected render camera to 1.77 (proportion of the resolution of 1920×1080, for example).
+But you will have to adjust it according to the proportion that you will use in the output images from the render projects, to have a preview of what will be produced in the renderings.

 #### 2. Usage